yeuchi/RunYasso800/README.md

 # !!!!!!
 WORK-IN-PROGRESS !!!!!

 # Introduction
 This is a mobile phone implementation of Yasso800 in Kotlin for runners.
 I intend to use this for my personal marathon training.
-Hopefully, it is useful to you!
+Hopefully, it is useful to you! (for those whom don't have a fancy running watch with this feature)

 ## Workflow
 <img width="738" alt="workflow" src="https://user-images.githubusercontent.com/1282659/68631194-7790fd00-04af-11ea-9a5d-4ed80a8c9cd5.png">